oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/styleguide.md

   - quotient fields,
   - modules and residue rings,
   - conversion to and from other already existing types?
+- Whenever functions return the same mathematical object, but in different mathematical categories, the first argument should be the desired return type.
+One example is `projective_space(NormalToricVariety, *)` vs `projective_space(ProjectiveScheme, *)`.
+However, if the return type is different, even if the result describes the same mathematical object, it should be indicated in the function name, for example `automorphism_group` vs `automorphism_group_generators` vs `automorphism_list`.

 ## Code formatting